Table of Contents

 • In case you want to use values from columns in other tables, make sure the necessary table links exist.

 • All values used to compose the naming result must be filled in before the parameter value that will trigger the alarm.
-See Column processing order in tables (fix in DataMiner version 7.5).
+See Column processing order in tables.

 See also: